AstarNetwork/astar-docs/docs/learn/governance/index.md

 ### Treasuries

-Anyone with native token can request treasury payout, but they must _deposit_ some tokens when making a proposal.
+Anyone with native token can request a treasury payout, but they must _deposit_ some tokens when making a proposal.
 The deposit amount is taken as a percentage of the requested amount, and is used to prevent spamming the network with proposals.
 There are two parameters governing the minimum and maximum deposit amounts, which prevent the deposit from being either too high or too low.